-UFV's Parent Orientation sessions are held in late spring/early summer and are designed to answer questions and address family concerns about the university experience.
+UFV's Supporters & Parents Orientation sessions are held in late spring/early summer and are designed to answer questions and address family concerns about the university experience.
 Having knowledge about campus departments, programs, and services will make it easier for you to discuss suitable resources for your student, and help you encourage them to seek assistance when they require it.

 Understanding university "lingo"

 There are quite a few words that may be new and confusing when approaching university for the first time.
 We've compiled a glossary for just that reason!
 Check it out and let us know if we've missed anything.

 When someone is interested in attending UFV, they first have to apply to the institution to become a student.
 After they are admitted to UFV, then they are able select and register for the courses.
 Both of these processes are managed by the UFV Office of the Registrar.
 These links will show you how the process works, step by step:

 How to register

 Many new students do not yet know what they want to study.
 To help them figure out a plan of action, UFV offers Educational Advising services.
 Advisors help students, prospective students and their families in formulating educational plans, understanding institutional policies and procedures, and accessing services designed to increase their success.
 Make an appointment with an advisor now.